-How do I build an AWS SSM parameter?
+How Do I Build an AWS SSM Parameter?

-To create an AWS SSM Parameter, we will use the AWS SSM Parameter resource.
-This resource allows you to store configuration data securely and reference it in your applications.
+To create an AWS SSM Parameter, we utilize the AWS SSM Parameter resource.
+This resource helps in securely storing configuration data, which can then be referenced across various applications.

 import * as pulumi from "@pulumi/pulumi";